AI-Venture-Studio/Click-Creators-Scraper-Server/RENDER_DEPLOYMENT_GUIDE.md

 ```

 4. **Click "Save Changes"**
-5. Services will automatically redeploy with new environment variables
+5. Service will automatically redeploy with new environment variables

 ### Step 4: Wait for Deployment

 Monitor the deployment logs:
 - **Redis**: Should be ready in ~30 seconds
 - **Web Service**: Should build and deploy in ~2-3 minutes
-- **Worker Service**: Should build and deploy in ~2-3 minutes
+  - This service runs both Flask API and Celery worker

 ### Step 5: Verify Deployment